OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 We ensure data consistency between grain and index state by using a fault-tolerant workflow or by using Transactions.

 For Fault-tolerant workflow indexes, we provide "eventual consistency".
 Fault-tolerant indexes store the IDs of in-flight workflows along with the grain's state.
 First, we enqueue lazy non-tentative updates to the indexes.
 Then we tentatively update unique indexes, to "reserve" the unique slots and ensure no duplication.
-If this does not return an error, then we add the workflow IDs for the lazy updates to the grain's state, persist that state, and exit the IIndexedState's WriteAsync() method.
+If this does not return an error, then we add the workflow IDs for the lazy updates to the grain's state, persist that state, and exit the IIndexedState's PerformUpdate() method.
 There are a couple subtle aspects to this:
-- The IIndexedState.WriteAsync() method is called from a method on one or more of the grain's interfaces, which should not allow Interleaving.
+- The IIndexedState.PerformUpdate() method is called from a method on one or more of the grain's interfaces, which should not allow Interleaving.
 When the internal fault-tolerant indexing infrastructure calls back to the grain to obtain the set of in-flight workflow IDs, this call goes through the non-interleaved `IIndexableGrain.GetActiveWorkflowIdsSet()` grain interface method.
-The Orleans messaging system will not allow the `GetActiveWorkflowIdsSet()` call to be made before the method calling `IIndexWriter.WriteAsync()` completes.
+The Orleans messaging system will not allow the `GetActiveWorkflowIdsSet()` call to be made before the method calling `IIndexWriter.PerformUpdate()` completes.
 Thus, the fault-tolerant indexing system cannot retrieve the set of in-flight workflow IDs from a grain before it has correctly persisted its in-flight workflow set.
 - If there is a unique index violation, then the grain will eagerly remove the tentative updates.
 If the grain crashes between the time the lazy updates are enqueued and the time this removal is done, then when the fault-tolerant infrastructure tries to obtain the workflow IDs from the grain, it will not find them (because the grain state was not persisted with them), so the updates are discarded.
 - Similarly, if the tentative unique updates pass but the grain crashes before its state is persisted, or crashes or throws an exception during the storage provider's WriteStateAsync(), then again the fault-tolerant infrastructure will not find the tentative workflow IDs in the grain's list of in-flight IDs, so they will be discarded.

 Non-fault-tolerant indexes do not provide the above guarantees.
 For these indexes, the write operations are essentially parallel executions of the task set {[write indexes], write grain state}, where [write indexes] depends on Eager vs. Lazy; for Eager it is [write to index hash buckets], and for Lazy it is [write to index workflow queues].
 Thus, it is possible for inconsistencies to result from failures during these tasks.

+Transactional indexes become part of any existing [Orleans Transaction](http://dotnet.github.io/orleans/Documentation/grains/transactions.html), or create one if none exists.
 ### Active vs Total Index Implementations
 <!-- Note: don't put the period after "vs." because the generated toc link can't be followed -->
 These indexes operate very similarly, and it likely would have been possible to implement the distinction via an IndexAttribute parameter rather than separate classes.
 However, the current API does enforce the constraint against Total indexes being partitioned per-silo in a straightforward way: there is no way to specify such an index (the TotalIndexType does not include PartitionedPerSilo).